Sorcerer's Hat

 The Sorcerer's Hat was a structure and the thematic icon of Disney's Hollywood Studios, the third of four theme parks built at the Walt Disney World Resort in Bay Lake, Florida, from 2001 to 2015.
 The structure was inspired by The Sorcerer's Apprentice segment in Walt Disney's 1940 animated film, Fantasia.
 Mickey Mouse's gloved hand and ears underneath the hat are visible emerging from the ground.
 With its opening on September 28, 2001, it replaced the Earffel Tower as the park's icon in marketing material.
 It was used as a venue for pin trading and sales, and also served as a backdrop to many special events and shows.
-High School Musical Live culminated several dances from several Disney Channel shows that performed several times daily in front of the hat.
+High School Musical Live culminated several dances from various Disney Channel shows, which performed several times daily in front of the hat.
 Disney characters made meet-and-greet appearances around the hat throughout the day.